Apodini/swift-log-elk/README.md

 import LoggingELK
 ```

-Create the to be used `LogstashLogHandler` with the appropriate configuration and register the to be used logging backend once (!) during the lifetime of the application:
+Create the `LogstashLogHandler` with the appropriate configuration and register the to be used logging backend once (!) during the lifetime of the application:

 ```swift
 LoggingSystem.bootstrap { label in